Easy Almond Ricotta

 Pin Recipe

-- 10 ounce slivered almonds, (I used 1 bag of Mariani brand)
+- 10 ounces slivered almonds, (I used 1 bag of Mariani brand)

 - 1/2 cup almond milk, plain and unsweetened